In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 - Try swapping instead of shopping.
 Invite your friends over and swap children’s clothes, toys, books and Halloween costumes.
 The average family saves $569 a year by swapping children’s clothes!

 - Get in the habit of shopping Groupon and other deal sites.
 No matter what you’re shopping for, there’s a deal site for you!
-Sign up to receive the best daily deals.
+Sign up to receive the best daily deals that offer a significant percent off your final sale (excluding tax).
 No matter what you’re shopping for, there’s likely a daily deal site to help you save money!
+You can also check out some of the alternatives to Groupon to track other promos.

 - Do you know the best times of the year to buy for maximum savings?
 Fall is the best time to buy a grill because stores need to make room for Christmas merchandise.
 Check out the Best Time To Buy Guide with listings by month.

-- Consider homemade gifts and homemade Halloween costumes – you don’t have to be Martha Stewart with my ideas!
+- Consider homemade gifts and homemade Halloween costumes rather than using your credit card and putting yourself in debt over materialism– you don’t have to be Martha Stewart with my ideas!

 - Get in the habit of buying clothes during the end of season clearance.